 - Symbol – A symbol is something that represents an object, emotion, process, etc, in the real world.
 In the example above, the word “dog” is a symbol for a four-legged domesticated canine, and “cow” is a symbol for a four-legged bovine.

-- Interaction – This refers to how the meaning of a symbol is interpreted and modified through a creative process of social interaction.
+- Interaction – The interactionist perspective refers to how the meaning of a symbol is interpreted and modified through a creative process of social interaction.
 In the example above the different social interactions of the Hindu villager and the mid-western American Christian in their respective social settings lead them to invest the word “cow” with different meanings.

 Key theorists in the development of symbolic interaction theory have been George Herbert Mead (1863-1961), Herbert Blumer (1900-1987), and Charles Horton Cooley (1864-1929).
 George Herbert’s Mead book, Mind, Self, and Society is considered the foundational text of symbolic interactionism.